Because WordPress on page Search Engine Optimization should become second nature

 - Instead of a "Hire Me" that Pushes People Away

-- 10 "Blog Post Ideas" so Great They'll Make You Wanna Slap Your Mama!
+- 10 "Blog Post Ideas" so Great They'll Make You Want To Slap Your Mama!

 - These are "Blog Post Ideas" that People will be Proud to Share